EMDR Therapy for Emotional Triggers & Trauma Responses

 As this process unfolds, memories that once carried intense emotional charge begin to integrate more adaptively.

-Many individuals notice that situations which previously triggered anxiety, shame, or anger begin to feel easier to navigate.
+Many individuals notice that situations that previously triggered anxiety, shame, or anger begin to feel easier to navigate.
 Emotional responses become more flexible, and the nervous system no longer reacts as though the past experience is still occurring.

 Rather than trying to control emotional reactions through willpower alone, EMDR therapy addresses the experiences that originally shaped those responses.